You Have Only 1 Prostate. But Multiple Treatment Options Are Available

 Typically, testing begins with a digital rectal exam, to feel the size and shape of the prostate; a PSA (prostate-specific antigen) blood testand a urine test.
 Your doctor might also perform bladder function tests, such as a scan to measure the amount of urine left in your bladder after you go to the bathroom.

 In some cases, advanced tests might be prescribed.
-These include a cystoscopy (viewing the prostate using a slim, camera-equipped scope), an ultrasound, or a biopsy.
+These include a cystoscopy (viewing the prostate using a slim, camera-equipped scope), an ultrasound, or a needle biopsy (if the PSA test or rectal exam results reveals abnormalities).

 If your prostate is mildly enlarged, you might be advised to simply modify your diet and change your bathroom habits.
 You also might be prescribed a medication.
 Some prescription drugs can calm the bladder muscles or gradually shrink the prostate.